jdamata/bb-bulk-ssh-key/README.md

 - Click Create app password.
 - Give the app password a name related to the application that will use the password.
 - Grant write access to account
-- Copy the generated password and either record or paste it into the application you want to give access.
+- Copy the generated password.
 The password is only displayed this one time.

 ### Run